 United Cutlery is a big name in knives and I’ve reviewed a lot of their knives before.
 Gil Hibbens is an expert knife throwing and writer of many knife throwing books.
 This set is made with a design from him.

-These knives are 12 inches long and weight a whopping 12 ounces.
+These knives are 12 inches long and weighs a whopping 12 ounces.
 What is great about this long, heavy knife is that you have a lot of control.
 You can fit all of the handle in your hand and the length makes it spin very slowly.
 This is good so you know if you need to add more spin or not in case it isn’t sticking.
 The weight allows the knife to stick from as far as 25 feet away!

 This is a great knife for the beginner/intermediate in my opinion.
 For the beginner, you can practice your control a lot.
 For the intermediate, you can practice your distance.

-The metal is great and there are only a few dents from the knife hitting other knives that are stuck into the wood.
+The metal is great and there are only a few dents from the knife hitting other knives that are stuck in the wood.
 Other than that, this thing won’t break on you if you threw it into cement or accidentally drop it.

 Naruto Kunai Knives